voronianski/simon-le-bottle/GUIDE.md

 # e.g. https://simon-le-bottle-udalkhaxub.now.sh
 ```

 [NOW](https://zeit.co/now) is fast and serves under HTTPS which is important requirement in order to work with Messenger Platform.
-However has several limitations currently:
+However it has several limitations currently:

 - it generates new url on every deployment but doesn't support custom domains yet
 - there's no way to see logs of the app yet

-Though this [functionality will be added very soon](https://twitter.com/zeithq/status/720069484375969794), I advice to use [AWS Lambda functions](https://aws.amazon.com/lambda) with API Gateway if you would like to have full control of what's going on in the app.
+Though this [functionality will be added very soon](https://twitter.com/zeithq/status/720069484375969794) I advice to use [AWS Lambda functions](https://aws.amazon.com/lambda) with API Gateway if you would like to have full control of what's going on in the app.

 ### Setup Facebook app and page

-Now you're ready to go to Facebook developers panel, create or use existing app (and page) and setup its' webhooks.
-Follow steps in [official quickstart guide](https://developers.facebook.com/docs/messenger-platform/quickstart).
+Now you're ready to go to Facebook developers panel, create or use existing app (and page) and setup its' webhooks. [**Please Follow steps from official quickstart guide**](https://developers.facebook.com/docs/messenger-platform/quickstart).

 Your webhook url will look like `https://simon-le-bottle-hash.now.sh/webhook`.